ivanserbyniuk/Android-KDSL/README.md

         var ok by prefBoolean()
       }

-pref[type] - provide delegate which uses setter of property for saving data in shared prefference and use getter for restoring data.
+pref[type] - returns the delegate which uses the setter of property for saving data in the shared prefference and uses the getter for restoring data.
 In this case name of property is the key for Prefference.Editor

         //create settings
         val settings = Settings(this)